darcydjr/anvil/README.md

 ### Discovery Mode: Reverse Engineering Made Easy

-**Discovery** in Ford Anvil is designed for **reverse engineering existing applications** and quickly understanding their technical architecture to add new capabilities.
+**Discovery** in Anvil is designed for **reverse engineering existing applications** and quickly understanding their technical architecture to add new capabilities.
 This powerful workflow allows you to:

 #### 🔍 **Analyze Existing Codebases**
 - **Code Analysis**: Claude automatically scans your existing application files